 - Greater irritability and less ability to cope with stress

 - Increased symptoms (headache or fatigue) when doing schoolwork

 The Importance of Full Recovery

 Full recovery should be documented with an assessment by a healthcare professional before the student returns to a full academic schedule.

 - No active post-concussive symptoms (physical and cognitive) at rest or with exertion

-- Neurocognitive functioning and ability to keep up with academic work is back to pre-injury level
+- Neurocognitive functioning is back to pre-injury level

 - No problems with balance or coordination

 - No other associated medical or neurological complications

 Children or teens who still have symptoms and who return to school without a plan for supporting their learning are at risk for delayed recovery and at risk for ongoing problems with learning and performance.
 Please consult with a healthcare professional about any child or teen’s readiness to return to school.